jimlawton/rust-playground/README.md

 - [Rust-101](https://www.ralfj.de/projects/rust-101/main.html), an online tutorial.
 - [rust-learning](https://github.com/ctjhoa/rust-learning) is a curated collection of blog posts, videos, etc., on learning Rust.
 - [Yet Another Rust Resource](https://yarr.fyi/) is a short crash course in Rust, aimed specifically at high-level programmers (e.g. Python).
 It contains exercises to be tried as you go.
 A [blog post](https://ntietz.com/blog/introducing-yet-another-rust-resource-or-yarr/) explains the background.
 Also available as a [PDF](https://yarr.fyi/yarr.pdf).
+- [Fast Track to Rust](https://freddiehaddad.github.io/fast-track-to-rust/) - an introduction top Rust by building a grep-like program.
+- [Rust for C Programmers](https://rust-for-c-programmers.salewskis.de/) - a Rust course for C/C++ programmers

 ## Books